peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 Adds a line segment to this path.

-To use this method, you must include the script "extras/path.js".
-Example:

-    <script type="text/javascript" src="extras/path.js"></script>

 #### Parameters

 * `x0` (Type: number)<br>X coordinate of the line segment's starting point.
 The <code>moveTo</code> method will be called on the starting point.